auth0/java-jwt/README.md

 ### Credits

 Most of the code have been written by Luis Faja <https://bitbucket.org/lluisfaja/javajwt>.
-We just wrapped it on a nicer interface and published it to maven.
+We just wrapped it in a nicer interface and published it to Maven Central.
 We'll be adding support for signing and other algorithms in the future.

 ### FAQ

 #### Why another JSON Web Token implementation for Java?
-We think that current JWT implementations are either too complex or not enough tested.
+We think that current JWT implementations are either too complex or not tested enough.
 We want something simple with the right number of abstractions.

 ## License